 Racial Justice SwatTalks Series

-Inspired by the work of President Valerie Smith through the President’s Fund for Racial Justice, this special series features alumni working in several fields, including art, journalism, law, education, and reproductive justice.
-Conversations will focus on racial identity, representation, access to resources, and the structural changes and solutions necessary to moving forward.
+Inspired by the work of President Valerie Smith through the President’s Fund for Racial Justice, this 2020–21 academic year series featured alumni working in several fields, including art, journalism, law, education, and reproductive justice.
+Conversations focused on racial identity, representation, access to resources, and the structural changes and solutions necessary to moving forward.

 “Unlearning our Learning: Challenges, Change, & Future Directions for Equity and Justice in Education”

 The assault on the Capitol amidst our current political crisis, along with the pandemic, have only further emphasized the need to address equity and racial justice within the classroom.
 Covid-19 has exacerbated pre-existing inequality along lines of race, class, and disability status.
 As the new Biden administration takes office, Christopher Edley '73 and Jonathan Glater '93, two of the leading experts in the field of education, walk us through their hopes for meaningful steps forward in K-12 education and beyond.

 It's now becoming widely understood that racism is bad for your health.
 In this talk, journalist, activist, and former doula Miriam Zoila Pérez ’06 explains the physiology behind why racism makes people of color sick and what we know about the interventions that can ameliorate these impacts.
 They bring a focus on race and health disparities in pregnancy and birth, but the lessons apply widely across health and population.